Sunday Mass Attendance

 Church Utilization

-In 2024 we have an overall average across all churches of 50% utilization, up 16% from 2021 which is a positive and encouraging statistic.
-From 2023 to 2024, 41% (83) of our churches improved their utilization for Sunday Masses by at least 5%.
-This means that churches are fuller, meaning more vibrant liturgical celebrations and a better use of human and physical resources.
-In some cases, the increased utilization results from simply reporting capacity more accurately to an archdiocesan standard (27”).
-(This is an important reason to assure all churches have reported current and accurate seating capacity numbers.)
-Since this year has seen less Mass schedule changes utilization improvements is strongly attributed to true Mass attendance growth.
-There are still 35% (72) of our churches with declining utilization numbers (17 of these have been declining for over two years, nine are below the 50% threshold) which need attention to this matter.
+In 2025 we have an overall average across all churches of 54% utilization, up 20% from 2021 a very positive and encouraging statistic.
+From 2024 to 2025, 32% (64) of our churches improved their utilization for Sunday Masses by at least 5%.
+This means that churches are fuller, meaning more vibrant liturgical celebrations and a better use of human and physical resources is increasingly normative.
+In some cases, the increased utilization results from simply reporting capacity more accurately to an archdiocesan standard of 27” per person.
+(This is an important reason to insure all churches have reported current and accurate seating capacity numbers.)
+Whereas many Families with smaller church capacities have adjusted their Sunday Mass schedule to reach an appropriate level of utilization and can’t reduce Masses further, many Families with larger seating capacities have further work to do in this regard.
+Encouragingly, since this year has seen less Mass schedule changes, utilization improvements is strongly attributed to true Mass attendance growth.

 parameter